 The assignment of codes to text segments can be performed in several ways, using either dragand-drop operations or by clicking check marks beside codes in the codebook.

-- Changes made using the coding table are not implemented immediately but are kept in memory.

-To implement all changes made, click the houton regularly after making several changes.
+Changes made using the coding table are not implemented immediately but are kept in memory.
+Apply To implement all changes made, click the button.
+It is recommended to click this button regularly after making several changes.